bluesign/cdcq/README.md

 # cdcq - A Cadence AST Query Tool

 cdcq is a powerful command-line tool that allows you to query and analyze the Abstract Syntax Tree (AST) of your Cadence smart contracts.
-This enables you to gain deep insights into the structure and elements of your Cadence code.

 ## Usage